Initial Public Offerings (IPO) vs Follow On Public Offer (FPO) | Share India Blog

 Investors may invest in two types of IPOs:

-What Does An IPO Signify For a Company?
+What Does an IPO Signify for a Company?

-The goal is for shareholders to not to have to run any losses.
+The goal is for shareholders to not have to run any losses.
 This also means increased liquidity for the company and its shareholders.
 Understanding the dynamics of how companies raise capital through IPOs and the implications for shareholders can be vital for investors.
 Plus, gaining insights into different trading strategies, such as intraday vs. positional trading, with Share India can help you navigate the stock market effectively.

-What Does An IPO Signify For Investors?
+What Does an IPO Signify for Investors?

 When you buy a share or any number of shares in a company, this means that you are getting partial ownership in that company.
-At times when a company decides to go public, it also opens options for employees to earn profits via employee stock ownership plans, which are also known as ESOP.
-A company may offer its employees ownership in stock which also has multiple benefits like profit sharing.
+At times, when a company decides to go public, it also opens options for employees to earn profits via employee stock ownership plans, which are also known as ESOP.
+A company may offer its employees ownership in stock, which also has multiple benefits like profit sharing.

 What is FPO?

-What Does An FPO Signify For The Company?
+What Does an FPO Signify for the Company?

 An FPO is carried out with the goal to raise additional capital as well as reduce any existing debt that the company needs to pay off.

-Similarity between IPO & FPO:
+Similarity between IPO and FPO

 A company can carry out an IPO/FPO in one of two ways.

-1. Non-dilutive Process: A non-dilutive IPO/FPO takes place among the larger shareholders of the company such as the founders or board of directors.
+- Non-dilutive Process: A non-dilutive IPO/FPO takes place among the larger shareholders of the company, such as the founders or board of directors.
 In this type of process, individuals of the company sell the shares they hold privately in the market.
 This technique does not increase the number of shares that are available to the company, but it does increase those available to the public.
-Unlike a dilutive IPO, this method does not do anything to the number of shares of the company, but it does change the company's EPS (earnings per share).
+Unlike a dilutive IPO, this method does not do anything to the number of shares of the company, but it does change the company’s EPS (earnings per share).
 Non-dilutive FPO is a very rare process.

 IPO and FPO - The Key Differences